Organic Eprints frontpage

 Kledal, Paul Rye (2003) The Political Economy of Organic Foods.
-Paper presented at SAFO: Sustaining Animal Health and Food Safety in Organing Farming.
+Paper at: SAFO: Sustaining Animal Health and Food Safety in Organing Farming.
 "Socio Economic Aspects of Health and Food Safety in Organic Livestock", Florence, Italy, 5-7th of September 2003.
+[Unpublished]

 Summary